Luxizzle/youtube-dl2/README.md

 Downloads url and returns it as a stream.

+Returns an execa returnable where .stdout is the output stream.
+This is subject to change.

 **Note:** Does not support arguments like `extract_audio` due to the nature of youtube-dl outputting to stdout.
 Read more [below](#downloading-audio).

+#### youtubedl2.buffer(url, [options])

+Returns a promise which returns the file as buffer

 #### youtubedl2.getInfo(url, [options])